medic/cht-docs/content/en/apps/guides/performance/telemetry.md

 While you can view the telemetry in the database with a tool like [Fauxton](https://couchdb.apache.org/fauxton-visual-guide/), you may also want to export the data to JSON to further analyze or visualize it.
 First make sure you meet all the prerequisites:

-1. `cd` to a directory where you want to run the export script
+1. Open a command line terminal in the directory where you want to save the export files
 1. Ensure all that both [`node`](https://nodejs.org/en/) and [`npm`](https://www.npmjs.com/get-npm) are installed and that the needed `node` libraries are installed: `npm install inquirer pouchdb-core fs path minimist pouchdb-adapter-http`
 1. Get a current copy of the script: `curl -s -o get_users_meta_docs.js https://raw.githubusercontent.com/medic/cht-core/master/scripts/get_users_meta_docs.js`